Vloon/MScThesis/README.md

 # MScThesis
-my master thesis, i work hard
+This repo contains the code used for my master thesis.